luispadron/UICircularProgressRing/.github/ISSUE_TEMPLATE/question.md

 ---

+:warning: **This issue will be closed if the required information is not filled** :warning:

-_If it's a question about something that is happening within your code base, either post a small amount of code, [email me](mailto:luis@luispadron.com) project if you want to keep it private, or post an example project where I can try to assist.
+_If it's a question about something that is happening within your code base, either post a small amount of code, or post an example project where I can try to assist.
 Make sure to communicate back and keep issue updated or it will be closed_

 ## Version